cherrynoize/dotfiles/.github/README.md

 ## 🔧 Install

-Though I'm planning to provide a setup script, you can just clone the repo for now and then manually move things where they belong.
+I'm working on a setup script.
+You can just clone the repo for now and then manually move things where they belong.

 Something like